marlls1989/arv/README.md

 ## Version History

-* v1.0 - First release described in Marcos Sartori End of Term Work (In Brazilian Portuguese, this is called a "Trabalho de Conclusão de Curso" or TCC).
+* v1.0 - First release described in Marcos Sartori End of Term Work (In Brazilian Portuguese, this is called a "Trabalho de Conclusï¿½o de Curso" or TCC).
 The text of the TCC is in English.

 ## Authors and License